lchastain/MemoryBank/src/main/resources/help/markdown/Description.md

 # Description of the Application -
-Essentially it is a selection tree with a menubar and a viewing area.
-The tree 'grows' over time as the user adds their personal info.
+Essentially it is just a selection tree on the left side with a menubar overall and a viewing area on the right side.
+The tree 'grows' over time as you add your personal info.

 The app consists of a menubar over a vertically split pane.
 In the left side of the split
     pane is an application navigation tree that controls the content of the right side of